 Green hydrogen producers may count electricity taken from the grid as fully renewable if they have concluded one or more power purchase agreements (PPAs) with operators producing renewable electricity in one or more installations, generating renewable electricity for an amount that is at least equivalent to the amount of electricity that is claimed as fully renewable and the electricity claimed is effectively produced in this or these installations.
-PPAs should make use of credible guarantee of origin certification schemes (or similar proofs) where available.
+PPAs should make use of credible23 Energy Attribute Certificates (EACs), Renewable Energy Certificates or other quarantee of origin certification schemes (or similar proofs) where available.
 There is an expectation that the project operator has addressed temporal correlation (ensuring that the electrolysers' demand matches the renewable power generation) as well as a geographical correlation (ensuring that the electrolyser and the renewable power generation covered by the PPA are located in the same power market).
 The granularity of the information in PPAs and guarantee of origin certificates should be aligned with the electricity market where the PPA and guarantee of origin certificates are issued.
+This data will incorporated into the certification of green hydrogen and green hydrogen derivatives issued by GH2.
 Where regulatory bodies have imposed requirements on temporal or geographical correlation between the consumption of electricity by the electrolysers and the generation of the additional renewables-based electricity, GH2 certification requires that these requirements are met.
+Adherence to these requirements will be included in the certification of green hydrogen and green hydrogen derivatives issued by GH2.

 Up to 5% of electricity from any source may be consumed by electrolysers in a given year if it can be reasonably demonstrated that there have been technical or market constraints requiring such use.
-GHG emissions resulting from the use of this electricity consumption need to be calculated according to official grid emission factors published by host country governments or published as CDM standardised baseline approved by the CDM Executive Board.20 The overall threshold for the GHG intensity of produced hydrogen (1kg CO2 / kg H2) must not be exceeded in a given calendar year.
+GHG emissions resulting from the use of this electricity consumption need to be calculated according to official grid emission factors published by host country governments or published as CDM standardised baseline approved by the CDM Executive Board.
+24 The overall threshold for the GHG intensity of produced hydrogen (1kg CO2 / kg H2) must not be exceeded in a given calendar year.